John P. Marquand: Writing career

 Marquand was a part-time war correspondent during World War II.
-The war's huge effect on American individuals and families is often an element in his later novels.
-Several characters in these novels are motivated by a sense of duty to aid the war effort, though they are past draft age and even unsure of the value of their contribution.
+The war's huge impact on American citizens and families is an element in his later novels.
+Several characters in these novels are motivated by a sense of duty to aid the war effort, though they are past draft age and unsure of the value of their contribution.

-For all of his ambivalence about America's elite, Marquand ultimately succeeded not only in joining it, but in embodying its characteristics.
-He forgave the upper crust classmates who had snubbed him in college (relationships he satirized in H.M.
-Pulham, Esq and The Late George Apley).
-He was invited to join all the right social clubs in Boston (Tavern, Somerset) and New York (Century Association, University).
-Through his second marriage to Adelaide Ferry Hooker, he became linked to the Rockefeller family (her sister, Blanchette, was married to John D. Rockefeller III).
+For all of his ambivalence about America's elite, Marquand ultimately succeeded in joining it and in embodying its characteristics.
+He forgave the upper crust classmates who snubbed him as a Harvard student, relationships he satirized in H.M.
+Pulham, Esq and The Late George Apley.
+He was invited to join all the prestigious social clubs in Boston, including Tavern and Somerset, and those in New York City, including the Century Association.

+Through his second marriage to Adelaide Ferry Hooker, he became linked to the Rockefeller family.
+Her sister, Blanchette, was married to John D. Rockefeller III.
 He maintained luxury homes in Newburyport and in the Caribbean.

 Personal life

 Marquand was married twice and had five children.
-He married Christina Sedgwick in 1922, and they had two children: son John Jr and a daughter Christina Jr. Marquand and Sedgwick divorced in 1935.
-The following year, Marquand married Adelaide Ferry Hooker, a descendant of Thomas Hooker.
+He married Christina Sedgwick in 1922, and they had two children: son John Jr and daughter Christina Jr. Marquand and Sedgwick divorced in 1935.
+The following year, Marquand married Adelaide Ferry Hooker, a descendant of Connecticut Colony founder Thomas Hooker.
 They had three children together, two sons and a daughter, before divorcing in 1958.